Comment on page

 }

-Now that we have our metadata and SVG converted into a URI, we can go ahead and mint our NFT on Etherescan.
+Now that we have our metadata with our SVG inside of it converted into a single URI, we can go ahead and mint our NFT on Etherscan.

-For this example we will mint our NFT on Rinkeby so make sure the contract you are using is a draft contract that has been deployed to the testnet.
+For this example we will mint our NFT on Sepolia, so make sure the contract you are using is a draft contract that has been deployed to the Test Network.

 Head over to your draft contract on Manifold Studio and click on its address.
-This will open Rinkeby Etherscan for you.
+This will open Sepolia Etherscan for you.

 Open the "Contract" tab and click on "Write as Proxy" bellow.

-Fill the "to (address)" field with the address where you want the NFT to be on, in this case I'll use my address.
-Fill the "uri (string)" field with the encoded string we generated from the JSON metadata before.
+Fill the to (address) field with the address where you want the NFT to be on, for our example we'll use some address.
+Then, fill the uri (string) field with the encoded string we generated at the very end of Step 3.

-Once you are ready, you can then mint the NFT by clicking on "Write" and executing the transaction.
+Once you are ready, you can then mint the NFT by clicking on the Write button and executing the transaction from your wallet.

-To check your token on OpenSea you'll have to go to the following URL:
+To double check your token on OpenSea go to the following URL:

 So for me, I'll find my token by going to this URL: